Skip to content

 Finally, we are baptized into Christ for the remission of our sins.
 (Acts 2:38, Matthew 28:18-20, Mark 16:16, Romans 6:3-4, Acts 22:16, 1 Corinthians 12:13, Galatians 3:26-27) After baptism, God adds us to His church.
 (Acts 2:47)

-God means for everyone to learn what the Bible teaches about how to be saved.
-It only takes an open heart for Jesus, and a willingness to put away what we’ve been taught in the past, and truly read what God’s Word says for ourselves…..and then accept what it says and obey it.
+God means for everyone to learn what the Bible teaches about being saved.
+It only takes an open heart for Jesus and a willingness to put away what we’ve been taught in the past, and truly read what God’s Word says for ourselves… and then accept what it says and obey it.
 If I can help you in any way, I would love to!
 Are you walking in the light?
 Are you in Christ?
 Are you saved?
-If you aren’t or you are not sure if you are, I’d love to help you.
+If you aren’t, or if you’re not sure if you are, I’d love to help you.
 Are you a member of the Lord’s church, but are struggling spiritually in your walk with Christ?
-If you are…..believe me, I’ve been there many times, and I’d love to help you.
+If you are… believe me, I’ve been there many times, and I’d love to help you.
 If you have any questions, please reach out.

 I love God’s Word.
-It challenges me to be better…..to do more in His service.
-It is interesting and keeps me on the edge of my seat wondering what is going to happen next.
+It challenges me to be better… to do more in His service.
+It is interesting and keeps me on the edge of my seat, wondering what will happen next.
 It gives me confidence and builds me up, and it brings me to my knees when my soul needs convicting!
-Thank you Father for the wonderful gift of Your Word!
+Thank you, Father, for the wonderful gift of Your Word!

 God’s Plan of Salvation

-Below is the plan that God has set forth in His Word, for humankind to receive His grace that leads to salvation and an eternity with God in heaven.
+Below is the plan God has outlined in His Word for humankind to receive His grace, which leads to salvation and an eternity with God in heaven.
 This plan is straight from the Bible.

 We have to hear His word.
 (Romans 10:17)